Li-Yangyang/LOTUS/README.md

 ```bash
 python -m pip install lotus-nlte
 ```
-Notice that _LOTUS_ requires Python 3.7 and later.
-You might create an independent environment to run this code
+Notice that _LOTUS_ requires Python 3.7.
+You might create an independent environment to run this code.

 ## Usage